 With UQ ranked number 1 in Queensland for social sciences and management, and number 1 in Australia for social sciences and humanities, you can be confident that you will be learning from the very best.
 Indeed, our world-class social scientists will equip you with the analytical and research skills needed to have an impact in the world.

-In order to increase your employability and gain in-demand skills, UQ also offers internships for third year students.
+In order to increase your employability UQ also offers internships for third year students.